-Windows 8.1 launched to the general public in October, but that doesn't mean Microsoft's Windows team immediately went on holiday.
-On the contrary, it started working on the next major OS release.
+Windows 8.1 launched for the public in October, but that doesn't mean Microsoft's Windows team immediately went on holiday.
+On the contrary, it started working on the next major release.

 UPDATE: Microsoft has announced the next version of Windows.
 It is called Windows 10.
 Check out Pocket-lint Windows 10 feature round up or more details.

 According to the latest batch of reports and leaks, the successor to Windows 8.1 will allegedly accomplish many things and come with an entirely new brand name.

 Apart from bridging the gap between the classic desktop environment and the latest Windows experience, it will introduce much-requested features and unify Microsoft's three platforms (Windows, Windows Phone, and Xbox One).